ahmedaley/SpotWeb/README.md

 c- The Autoscaler folder contains the code for an autoscaler that was used for the paper.
 In addition, we add a pointer to a few more autoscaler implementations.

-d- The data folder contains most of the data we collected from monitoring AWS spot markets
+d- The data folder contains most of the data we collected from monitoring AWS spot markets.

+e-The loadbalancer folder contains the code used for managing the load balancing in SpotWeb including the automation and the scripts required to change the loadbalancing coefficients.

+f- While we do not show results with sockshop (https://microservices-demo.github.io/), we include scripts that were used to test Spotweb with Sockshop.
+We note that sockshop had some issues with loadbalancing.

+## The VM images
+The German Wikipedia images are available here (http://zenky.cs.umu.se/PEAS/)